-National science agency CSIRO has lit up its Australian Square Kilometre Array Pathfinder (ASKAP) radio telescope in rainbow colours ahead of their staff’s participation in their first Sydney Mardi Gras parade.
+National science agency CSIRO has lit up its Australian Square Kilometre Array Pathfinder (ASKAP) radio telescope in rainbow colours ahead of their staff’s first Sydney Gay and Lesbian Mardi Gras parade.

 In the stunning photo, the radio telescope’s antennas are lit by portable white LED lights placed on the ground in front of each antenna, with each light being coloured a different shade.